Undersea mountain range

 Undersea mountain ranges are mountain ranges that are mostly or entirely underwater, and specifically under the surface of an ocean.
-If originated from current tectonic forces, they are often referred to as a mid-ocean ridge.
-In contrast, if formed by past above-water volcanism, they are known as a seamount chain.
+If they originated from current tectonic forces, they are often referred to as mid-ocean ridges.
+In contrast, if they were formed by past above-water volcanism, they are known as a seamount chain.
 The largest and best known undersea mountain range is a mid-ocean ridge, the Mid-Atlantic Ridge.
 It has been observed that, "similar to those on land, the undersea mountain ranges are the loci of frequent volcanic and earthquake activity".